logicesecutor/Reinforcement-Learning-agent-for-Hanabi-game/README.md

   - Each player is evaluated not using the cards that it have in his hand at evaluation time but the score that it can perform if play all his card
 - One number to evaluate my hand:
   - Is evaluated based on a statistical version of my hand and then a score is computed in the same way of the other players

-## Conclusion
-My conclusion is that it doesn't work at all.
-I have a bug that ends the training session right in the middle and because of that I cannot perform statistics on the results.
-I am not able to remove it.

-I am not happy with that because I spent a lot of time and effort on this project.